amargajula123/MLOps_California_House_Price_Prediction/README.md

     what is the "data distribution" with respect to "training dataset" is to be equal to the "data distribution" with respect to "testing dataset" is called "stratified split"

+why we are doing straitified split ? ans :-
+     when you train your model with the help of training dataset and we know training is the representation of Population dataset, so after training our model we also need to perform test the model/evaluate with "test dataset", so it require that the distribution of "test dataset" is also similer to the trainig dataset

 Data Drift:
 When your "Datset" statistics gets change we call it as data drift